-- Existing mathematical tools work pretty well for complex systems up to a point. - Complex systems have certainly spurred interest in previously overlooked mathematical questions.
+- Existing mathematical tools work pretty well for complex systems up to a point. - Complex systems have certainly spurred interest in previously overlooked mathematical questions. - The study of "scale-free networks" is a a prime example.

-- Existing mathematical tools work pretty well for complex systems up to a point. - Complex systems have certainly spurred interest in previously overlooked mathematical questions.
-The study of "scale-free networks" is a prime example. - We will need some new tools (e.g., Exhibit D).
+- Existing mathematical tools work pretty well for complex systems up to a point. - Complex systems have certainly spurred interest in previously overlooked mathematical questions. - The study of "scale-free networks" is a a prime example. - We will need some new tools (e.g., Exhibit D).

-- Existing mathematical tools work pretty well for complex systems up to a point. - Complex systems have certainly spurred interest in previously overlooked mathematical questions.
-The study of "scale-free networks" is a prime example. - The study of scale-free fietworks is a a prime examp - We will need some new tools (e.g., Exhibit D). - We will need to adapt new points of view, for example, treat ODE systems as performing computations of sorts.
+- Existing mathematical tools work pretty well for complex systems up to a point. - Complex systems have certainly spurred interest in previously overlooked mathematical questions. - The study of "scale-free networks" is a a prime example. - We will need some new tools (e.g., Exhibit D). - We will need to adapt new points of view, for example, treat ODE systems as performing computations of sorts.

-- Existing mathematical tools work pretty well for complex systems up to a point. - Complex systems have certainly spurred interest in previously overlooked mathematical questions.

-- We will need some new tools (e.g., Exhibit D). - We will need to adapt new points of view, for example, treat ODE systems as performing computations of sorts.
+- Existing mathematical tools work pretty well for complex systems up to a point. - Complex systems have certainly spurred interest in previously overlooked mathematical questions. - The study of "scale-free networks" is a a prime example. - We will need some new tools (e.g., Exhibit D). - We will need to adapt new points of view, for example, treat ODE systems as performing computations of sorts.
 This will require us to leave our comfort zones and cross (sub)disciplinary boundaries.

-- Existing mathematical tools work pretty well for complex systems up to a point. - Complex systems have certainly spurred interest in previously overlooked mathematical questions.

-- We will need some new tools (e.g., Exhibit D). - We will need to adapt new points of view, for example, treat ODE systems as performing computations of sorts.
+- Existing mathematical tools work pretty well for complex systems up to a point. - Complex systems have certainly spurred interest in previously overlooked mathematical questions. - The study of "scale-free networks" is a a prime example. - We will need some new tools (e.g., Exhibit D). - We will need to adapt new points of view, for example, treat ODE systems as performing computations of sorts.
 This will require us to leave our comfort zones and cross (sub)disciplinary boundaries. - We will need to avoid getting bogged down by the messy details of real physical examples.

-- Existing mathematical tools work pretty well for complex systems up to a point. - Complex systems have certainly spurred interest in previously overlooked mathematical questions.

-- We will need some new tools (e.g., Exhibit D). - We will need to adapt new points of view, for example, treat ODE systems as performing computations of sorts.
+- Existing mathematical tools work pretty well for complex systems up to a point. - Complex systems have certainly spurred interest in previously overlooked mathematical questions. - The study of "scale-free networks" is a a prime example. - We will need some new tools (e.g., Exhibit D). - We will need to adapt new points of view, for example, treat ODE systems as performing computations of sorts.
 This will require us to leave our comfort zones and cross (sub)disciplinary boundaries. - We will need to avoid getting bogged down by the messy details of real physical examples. - Will there be whole new branches of mathematics?

-- Existing mathematical tools work pretty well for complex systems up to a point. - Complex systems have certainly spurred interest in previously overlooked mathematical questions.

-- We will need some new tools (e.g., Exhibit D). - We will need to adapt new points of view, for example, treat ODE systems as performing computations of sorts.
+- Existing mathematical tools work pretty well for complex systems up to a point. - Complex systems have certainly spurred interest in previously overlooked mathematical questions. - The study of "scale-free networks" is a a prime example. - We will need some new tools (e.g., Exhibit D). - We will need to adapt new points of view, for example, treat ODE systems as performing computations of sorts.
 This will require us to leave our comfort zones and cross (sub)disciplinary boundaries. - We will need to avoid getting bogged down by the messy details of real physical examples. - Will there be whole new branches of mathematics?
 Perhaps.
 Nobody knows.